heylucasterra/heylucasterra.github.io/src/posts/Nubank/credit-card-design.md

 Add social media stuff -->

 [^1]: Credit cards are scarce and desired in Brazil.
-It enables people to: <br>*A. purchase online* (debit isn't accepted in ecommerce) and *B. buy more time to pay for things* (which has a ton of value for home/health emergencies).
+They enable people to: <br>*A. purchase online* (debit isn't accepted in ecommerce) and *B. buy more time to pay for things* (which has a ton of value for home/health emergencies).
 Almost every merchant offers zero interest instalments when you pay with credit cards, so financing purchases is part of the culture.